dabrahams/Contracts/Contracts.md

 We also talked about *type invariants*, which describe conditions that always hold at the boundary between a type and its clients.
 For example, this type has a publicly-visible invariant that its length is always non-negative.
-That's useful information for clients because it tells It also has an invariant that's only visible to the implementor, that its capacity is always at least as great as its count.
+That's useful information for clients because it tells them what kinds of things they can do with this value.

+It also has an invariant that's only visible to the implementor, that its private capacity is always at least as great as its count.

 <description of the example>